yunabe/easycsv/README.md

 ## Predefined encoding
 easycsv has three predefined custom encoding for integers.

-- `oct` - Parses inputs as decimal integers even if the inputs are prefixed with `"0"`.
+- `deci` - Parses inputs as decimal integers even if the inputs are prefixed with `"0"`.
 - `hex` - Parses inputs as hex integers.
-- `deci`- Parses inputs as oct integers.
+- `oct`- Parses inputs as oct integers.

 ## Custom encoding
 Also, you can use custom encodings in easycsv.